just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

 ### *`"archive"`* / *`"zip"`*

 They define as workspace root a remote archive.
-The only difference between the two types is the nature of the archive: a compressed tarball in the case of *`"archive"`*, or a compressed zip file in the case of *`"zip"`*.
+The only difference between the two types is the nature of the archive: a tarball (preferably compressed) in the case of *`"archive"`*, or a compressed zip or 7zip file in the case of *`"zip"`*.

 The following fields are supported: